Mass psychogenic illness: In schools

-The Tanganyika laughter epidemic of 1962 was an outbreak of laughing attacks rumored to have occurred in or near the village of Kanshasa on the western coast of Lake Victoria in the modern nation of Tanzania, eventually affecting 14 different schools and over 1,000 people.
+In 1962, the Tanganyika laughter epidemic was an outbreak of laughing attacks, rumored to have occurred in or near the village of Kanshasa on the western coast of Lake Victoria in what is now Tanzania, eventually affecting 14 different schools and over 1,000 people.

 On the morning of Thursday 7 October 1965, at a girls' school in Blackburn in England, several girls complained of dizziness.
 Some fainted.
 Within a couple of hours, 85 girls from the school were rushed by ambulance to a nearby hospital after fainting.
 Symptoms included swooning, moaning, chattering of teeth, hyperpnea, and tetany.
 Moss and McEvedy published their analysis of the event about one year later.
 Their conclusions follow.
-Note that their conclusion about the above-average extraversion and neuroticism of those affected is not necessarily typical of MPI:
+Their conclusion about the above-average extraversion and neuroticism of those affected is not necessarily typical of MPI: